MarkLimmage/live-stream-caption-scraper/README.md

 **REQ-07 (Event-Driven)**: WHEN caption text and a timestamp are successfully extracted, the system shall output them to the standard output as a single, structured JSON object.

+**REQ-08 (State-Driven)**: WHILE captions are being captured, the system shall collate all captured captions with their timestamps for a configurable time interval (default: 30 seconds).

+**REQ-09 (Event-Driven)**: WHEN the collation time interval has elapsed, the system shall save all collated captions to a JSON file in the output directory and begin a new collation interval.

+**REQ-10 (Ubiquitous)**: The system shall name output files using the format `test-stream-YYYYMMDD-HHMMSS.json` where the timestamp represents the end of the collation interval.

+**REQ-11 (Ubiquitous)**: Each output JSON file shall contain the following structured data: interval start time, interval end time, duration in seconds, caption count, and an array of caption objects with text and timestamp fields.

-**REQ-08 (Unwanted Behaviour)**: IF the live stream ends or the caption feed is interrupted, THEN the system shall output a notification message and terminate gracefully.
+**REQ-12 (Unwanted Behaviour)**: IF the live stream ends or the caption feed is interrupted, THEN the system shall output a notification message and terminate gracefully.

 ## Setup & Installation